 However, she dies, and this optimism literally comes back to bite her.

 Thus, she represents a more "developed" older girl who claims that losing one's virginity isn't as bad as people think, and that it can be pleasurable.
 But later, as with being a magical girl, she "gave it up" too readily, and under false pretenses.
 She didn't have all the information necessary to know the full consequence of what she was getting into.
 Not only that, but what she was attempting to lead the less experienced girls into.

 Everything about Mami seems sensual and hedonistic.
 Her dress bears a medieval-style waist-cincher, the precursor to the Victorian corset, except in the Victorian era such a thing would have been an undergarment, but in pre-Victorian times it was worn outside the dress.
-Mami lives in a comfortable apartment, wears the "princess twintails" style associated with rich girls in anime, and is associated with cake.
+Mami lives in a comfortable apartment, wears the "princess twin-tails" style associated with rich girls in anime, and is associated with cake.
 Couple that with her dying by decapitation and you can see who she is based on; none other than Marie Antoinette!
-And like Marie Antoinette, her excessive, voluptuous lifestyle and tendency to disregard the gravity of the situation causes her downfall and grisly death.
+Like Marie Antoinette, despite being a good person inside, with her heart in the right place, her excessive, voluptuous lifestyle and tendency to disregard the gravity of the situation causes her death.